-In February 2018, the Prime Minister launched a year-long review into post-18 education.
-The following information is based on the package of financial support available to Home students, resident in England and commencing their studies in 2018.
-This page will be updated as soon as further information is confirmed.
+The following information is based on the package of financial support available to Home students, resident in England and commencing their studies in 2020.

 If you live elsewhere in the UK further information about financial support can be found on the following government websites:

 You can apply for a Tuition Fee Loan to cover your tuition fees.
 It is non-means tested, which means the amount you can receive is not based on your household income.
 The Loan is paid directly to the University so, if you choose to take the full Tuition Fee Loan, you won’t have to set up any payments.

 You can apply for a Maintenance Loan towards your living costs such as accommodation, food and bills.
 This loan is means-tested, so the amount you receive is partially based on your household income and whether you choose to live at home or in student accommodation.

 The table below shows how much maintenance loan you can expect you get, depending on your household income.
 Please note, these figures are subject to parliamentary approval.

 |Students who live in student accommodation||Students who live at home|

 Find out more about the cost of living at Warwick.